shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

 ## Usage：Steps to Run the Project

-### 1. Download and Process Data
+### Step 1.
+Download and Process Data
-Run `download.py` to download the `.nii` files from the given URL, process them, and convert them to `.npy` format.
+&nbsp; Run `download.py` to download the `.nii` files from the given URL, process them, and convert them to `.npy` format.

-### 2. Train the Model
+### Step 2.
+Train the Model
-Once the `.npy` files are prepared, train the U-Net model.
+&nbsp; Once the `.npy` files are prepared, train the U-Net model.

-### 3. Make Predictions and Evaluate
+### Step 3.
+Make Predictions and Evaluate
-After training, using `predict.py` to evaluate the model's performance on the test set.
+&nbsp; After training, using `predict.py` to evaluate the model's performance on the test set.
 It calculates the Dice score to assess segmentation quality.

-### 4. Full Pipeline Execution
+### Step 4.
+Full Pipeline Execution
-The entire pipeline (from data download to model evaluation) can be executed via `test_driver.py`.
+&nbsp; The entire pipeline (from data download to model evaluation) can be executed via `test_driver.py`.

 ## Dependencies
 The project requires the following dependencies: